loushuai/video-frame-sampler/README.md

 # Video Frame Sampler
 A lightweight video frame sampler.
+Support multiprocessing to improve the throughput.

 ## Usage
 ```